 The computer and technology industries are booming, and things aren’t likely to slow down any time soon!
 Best of all, there are dozens of reputable information technology degree programs available at the associate’s and bachelor’s levels, at paces both traditional and accelerated.
 Busy working adults interested in pursuing a degree program in information technology should scout out potential programs carefully, as this versatile degree could mean that some programs focus more on technical and communication skills, while others include various business tenets as well.

-The liberal arts often get a bad rap, but we happen to think this degree program is just perfect for a working adult returning to school, especially if you are looking to better better yourself through education.
+The liberal arts often get a bad rap, but we happen to think this degree program is just perfect for a working adult returning to school, especially if you are looking to better yourself through education.
 The liberal arts are all about exploring new ideas — or rather, reading about the big ideas which have lasted over hundreds of years and which have helped to shape the Western Heritage.
 By the time you’ve achieved your liberal arts degree, you’ll be able to communicate effectively, understand broad fields of knowledge, and reason critically.

 Management & Leadership

-A degree program in management and leadership is ideal for many busy working adults looking to go back to school in order to achieve the next level in their established career.
+A degree program in management and leadership is ideal for many busy working adults looking to go back to school in order to achieve the next level in their established careers.
 Over the course of the degree, you’ll focus on learning timeless leadership skills such as team building and mediation, while also diving into business topics like finance and communication.

 The field of marketing requires an interest in both creativity and analysis, and pursuing a bachelor’s degree program in marketing will prepare you to create a product, then sell it to the right group of people.
 The degree program consists of classes that will teach you about consumer behavior, marketing research and strategy, and advertising and promotion.
 And since marketing is such a popular major, this degree program is offered by dozens of schools at varying paces.